 Free trees (up to 4 per household).
 We offer a variety of small, medium, and large trees appropriate under power lines, along the street, and in the yard.
 Check out this year’s available trees

 Assistance applying for street tree planting permits

-Ongoing care reminders and workshop opportunities, such as young tree pruning
+Ongoing care reminders and workshop opportunities, such as pruning

 Join the email list to receive updates on available tree species and the applicaiton opening date.

 Since 2009, residents have planted over 4000 trees through the program across the city.
 Explore the map to learn more about where the trees have been planted.
 Is there room for more trees in your neighborhood?
 Click here to explore the full map.